Safeguarding and Child Protection Policy

 Forms of abuse and neglect

-All East Wichel Community Primary School and Nursery staff will be made aware that abuse, neglect and child exploitation are rarely standalone events that can be covered by one definition or label.
+All East Wichel Primary School & Nursery staff will be made aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.
-For children with Special Educational Needs and Disabilities (SEND) and those with relevant health conditions additional barriers can exist when identifying abuse, neglect and child exploitation, these include:
+For children with Special Educational Needs and Disabilities (SEND) and those with relevant health conditions additional barriers can exist when identifying abuse and neglect, these include:

 - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child’s disability without further exploration;

-- the potential for children with SEND being disproportionally impacted by behaviours such as bullying and harassment, without outwardly showing any signs;
+- the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs;

 - possible communication barriers and difficulties in overcoming these barriers.